nailuj05/blog/blog-src/Raylib, C, Physics and WebAssembly.md

 # Raylib, C, Physics and WebAssembly

-After seeing this Ying-Yang Ping Pong somewhere online (I forgot where), I was inspired to build a similar application myself as a nice exercise.
+After seeing [this](https://store.steampowered.com/app/3117780/YinYang_PingPong/) Ying-Yang Ping-Pong somewhere online, I was inspired to build a similar application myself as a nice exercise.
 And during my last longer train ride I had the time to do just so!

 ![[output.gif]]